192nd Airlift Squadron: Tactical Reconnaissance

-In 1971, the RF-101Hs were replaced by RF-101B Voodoos that were re-manufactured after serving in the Canadian Air Force.
+In 1971, the RF-101Hs were replaced by RF-101B Voodoos that were remanufactured after serving in the Royal Canadian Air Force.
 However, unlike the F-101Hs, the "B" model was extremely expensive to operate in the field, requiring several costly and time-consuming fixes in order to maintain an acceptable operating standard.
 The career of the RF-101B with the Nevada ANG was relatively brief, giving way to the RF-4C Phantom II in 1975.
 The 192nd operated the RF-4C Phantom for nearly 20 years.
-The RF-4C was still in service at the time of the 1990 Gulf Crisis, In response to the Iraqi invasion of Kuwait, the 106th TRS of the 117th TRW of the Alabama ANG was deployed to Sheik Isa Air Base in Bahrain.
+The RF-4C was still in service at the time of the 1990 Gulf Crisis, In response to the Iraqi invasion of Kuwait, the 106th TRS of the 117th Tactical Reconnaissance Wing of the Alabama ANG was deployed to Sheik Isa Air Base in Bahrain.
 This unit was reinforced in December 1990 by the 192nd TRS which deployed to Doha International Airport, Qatar.